nikb-de/bakanchevn.github.io/nulls_handling.md

    AND customer_status NOT IN ('VIP', 'Enterprise')
 ```

 After a while, we got a new requirement.
 The VIP department can enrich customer types with new statuses.
 With the current query, we would have to change hardcoded statuses every time we received a new one.

 That looked like a good candidate to change the approach.
 We needed to have the ability to filter out customers with statuses that should be excluded.
 The idea was the following:

 > Implement the table with the statuses that should be excluded.
 This table can be updated by the business.

 ![image](images/google-drive-to-bq.jpg)

-To achieve it we created a new table and in the beginning the table has been populated with the following data:
+To achieve it we created a new table and in the beginning, the table has been populated with the following data:

 | category_name |
 | --- |